RedHatNordicsSA/openshift-demos/source/blue-green/README.md

 The script is waiting for Jenkins to come online, this sometimes times out as there are a lot of images to pull.
 In that case just remove the cicd project and rerun setup.sh, it will work better the second time when the images are in the registry.

 ## Instructions
-On your master server, as root, run:
+Log in to OpenShift, then run:
 1. git clone https://github.com/mglantz/openshift-demos
 2. cd openshift-demos/blue-green
 3. sh ./install.sh